 Say no with humor: Make a joke of the situation and decline the offer.
 Something like, “I’m a really clumsy guy, I won’t be able to help you with painting your walls.”

 Say, “I can’t do it but X might be interested”: We’re not so special.
 There are surely other people who can do the job you’re asked to do.
 So, if you’re not interested in helping someone, refer them to someone else instead.

-If you still struggle to find time so you can do what you truly desire you’re probably saying yes too often.
+If you still struggle to find time to do what you truly desire, you’re probably saying yes too often.
 Learning to politely decline offers you’re not interested in will save you a ton of time.
 So, as the former CEO of Heidrick & Struggles once said, “We need to learn the slow “yes” and the quick “no”.”

 Lesson #4: You Cannot Have It All

 When faced with the choice between two things we want, we prefer saying yes to both.
 Obviously, doing two things is better than doing one.
 Especially in the world where the hustle state has become the new normal.
 You no longer walk, or run, or do things.
 You hustle, bro.
 But as much as we would like to do everything, we simply cannot have it all and do it all.

 Think of it like deciding what TV to buy.
 You surely don’t need – and a lot of times can’t really afford – two 60 inch plasma on your wall – except if you’re a football maniac and you gamble on different sports.
 That’s why you choose only one, the one you like better.
 Do the same with the tasks that are knocking on your door.
 Choose to do only the ones that are bringing you closer to where you want to be in life.